|Title:||The South Pole|

-[Note: I’ve been reading a German translation of this book.]
+[note: I’ve been reading a German translation]

 winner at the Pole

-Roald Amundsen’s dry humor
+Roald Amundsen’s dry sense of humor

-But, much to my surprise, I found out that I really enjoyed RA’s writing: He tells his story in a laconic voice that never sounds pretentious or self-absorbed.
-There is a certain sense of dry humor and self-consciousness leaking through some of his words, and I found that very charming.
-Obviously, much like Scott’s account, this one also has some boring parts about technical stuff and equipment as well.
+But, much to my surprise, I found out that I really liked Amundsen, the writer: he tells his story in a laconic voice that never sounds pretentious or self-absorbed.
+There is a certain dry sense of humor and self-consciousness leaking through his words, which I found very charming.